 The next time I wore it, I applied a black gel liner first (you could do this with pencil too), let it dry, and introduced the Heavy Metal liner into the game.
 G-O-R-G-E-O-U-S. Love love love love LOVE!
 It instantly brought some fun to the look and I got a lot of compliments on it.
 Giving the turquoise glitter something to contrast with really made a huge difference.

 As far as removal, be prepared to work.
 With glitter makeup on any other part of the face, you can remove it with Scotch tape.
-But on the eyelids, I really wouldn’t recommend it.
+But on the eyelids, I really wouldn’t recommend that.
 So eye makeup remover, as far as I know, is the only option.
-It can take a while, but no one ever said beauty was effortless 🙂
+It can take a while, but no one ever said beauty was effortless, darling.

 So this liner on its own is subtle, which some people may prefer.
 But if you like intensity, just layer it over a darker pencil or gel liner.
 That’s the way I like to wear it.
 Ke$ha would be proud.